Assignments

 docker network inspect dns_res

-Create two container in the network dns_res
+Create two container in the network dns_res, with

 - named

-- should go under network
+elastic_search1, andelastic_search2 - should go under network

-- should have network alias
+dns_res - should have network alias

 search